vroomanj/SwarmSpawner/README.md

 ```
 What is `jupyterhub_service_name`?

-Inside a Docker engine in Swarm mode the services use a `name` instead of a `ip` to communicate with each other.
+Inside a Docker engine in Swarm Mode the services use a `name` instead of a `ip` to communicate with each other.
 'jupyterhub_service_name' is the name of ther service for the JupyterHub.

 ### Networks
-It's important to put the JupyterHub service (also the proxy) and the services that are running jupyter notebook inside the same network, otherwise they couldn't reach each other.
+It's important to put the JupyterHub service (also the proxy) and the services that are running Jupyter Notebook inside the same network, otherwise they couldn't reach each other.
 SwarmSpawner use the service's name instead of the service's ip, as a consequence JupyterHub and servers should share the same overlay network (network across nodes).

 ```python